-Did you know that over 40 percent of the most commonly used lawn and garden pesticides are actually banned in other countries; yet, nearly ninety million pounds of these same pesticides are applied to lawns and gardens each year in the United States.
+Did you know that over 40 percent of the most commonly used lawn and garden pesticides are actually banned in other countries; yet, nearly ninety million pounds (forty-one thousand tons) of these same pesticides are applied to lawns and gardens each year in the United States.
 In fact, these non-organic pesticides are used more often by home gardeners than anyone else.

-Organic approaches to pesticides include selecting pest-resistant plants, the use of netting, or simply picking insects off by hand, which unfortunately can be quite time consuming.
+Organic approaches to pesticides include selecting pest-resistant plants, the use of netting, or simply picking insects off by hand, which unfortunately can be quite time-consuming.
 Allowing beneficial insects in the garden also aids in alleviating pest problems.

 However, non-organic methods are still considered the quickest and easiest alternative for controlling insects.
 Nonetheless, there are downsides too.
 Using chemicals can be expensive and unhealthy for the environment, not to mention harmful to beneficial bugs and wildlife, as well as pets.